bridgecrew-perf6/challenge-api-deployment-5/README.md

 }
 ```

-As you can see, the input is wrapped in an object associated to the attribute `data`.
-Inside `data`, not all the fields are mandatory.
+As you can see, not all the fields are mandatory.
 The optional ones are clearly tagged and can be ommitted in a request.
 The names are pretty much self-explanatory.

 ##### **Output**